devanooga/devanooga.com/_posts/2017-04-22-Annoying-Mastodon-Users-with-a-Bot.md

 ---

 Because of the recent influx of Japanese users on Mastodon, I wrote a bot to translate their toots to English.
-In doing so, I was able to annoy a large portion of the Mastodon user base unintentionally.
+Unfortunately, this annoyed a large portion of the Mastodon user base.
 If you're interested in learning a bit about writing a Mastodon bot, read on.

 <!--excerpt-->